amphio/checklists/README.md

-#ISO Checklists
+#Checklists
-A simple game to help you test the ISO-SPA
+A simple game to get things done right....
+...inspired by Atul Gawande's checklist manifesto

 ###To play the game
 1. Launch Terminal